ArchLars/gentootutorial/README.md

 emerge --ask x11-drivers/nvidia-drivers gui-libs/egl-wayland
 ```

 Set the kernel module to use DRM modeset early (we already pass `nvidia_drm.modeset=1` in `/etc/kernel/cmdline`).
-No Xorg config is required for Wayland on Plasma.
+No Xorg config is required for Wayland on mangowc.
 If you will also use Xorg apps, the GLVND stack is used automatically.

 > If you truly have an AMD iGPU you want to use, add `amdgpu` to `VIDEO_CARDS` then `emerge --changed-use --deep @world`.
-Hybrid setups on Wayland are possible via KWin and GBM.
+Hybrid setups on Wayland are possible via wlroots compositors.
 Most 7800X3D builds do not expose an iGPU, so keep it simple.

 Rebuild initramfs to ensure the modules are present now: